LironHaim15/anomalies_detection_web_app/README.md

 * Make an HTTP-POST request of FormData including the `learn` and `test` csv file, and also the desired detection
   algorithm: `simepl` or `hybrid`.
 Get a JSON response containing the results.

+* About the detection algorithms:
+  * Simple Detector - detects anomalies which are far from the regression line of two correlated features, with correlation above 0.9.
+The line is learned from the train data csv.
+  * Hybrid Detector - same as the Simple Detector but also detects data points outside the min-circle for features of correlation between 0.5 and 0.9.

 ## Table of contents
 > * [Anomalies Detection Web Application](#anomalies-detection-web-application)
     >   * [About](#about)